Canadian Prime Minister Mark Carney will visit Trump at the White House on Tuesday

 “No games, nothing like that,” Carney said.

+The Conservative Party announced shortly after that a current Conservative member of Parliament from Alberta will resign so Poilievre can run in that district.

-He said he had a constructive conversation with Poilievre about Canada's strategy with the Americans.
+Carney said that he had a constructive conversation with Poilievre about Canada's strategy with the Americans.

 “I am in politics to do big things, not to be something,” Carney said.